mucsci-students/2022sp-420-NotJava/README.md

 ### For CLI:
 _**WARNING:** CLI is not yet available, but it will be coming in a future update.
 Running in CLI mode right now does nothing._

-- To run the native executable in CLI mode: ``./UMLEditor/UMLEditor.NetCore/bin/Debug/net6.0/UMLEditor.NetCore -cli``
+- To run the native executable in CLI mode: <br />``./UMLEditor/UMLEditor.NetCore/bin/Debug/net6.0/UMLEditor.NetCore -cli``

 ### For Test Mode:
 _Test mode runs all available unit tests for the code and does nothing else._